agflow/dockfmt/README.md

 Dockerfile format.

+**NOTE:** This is a fork to add comment support with minimal changes.

 **NOTE:** This is a work in progress so calm yourself if you want to file 80 bajillion issues.